-The Waikato Gundog Club has a growing membership from around the region, with a variety of dogs from flushing spaniels, pointing wirehairs and retrieving labradors.
-We even have some 'non' gundog breeds that come along to our training days to try something different and have some fun!
+The Waikato Gundog Club has a growing membership from around the region, with a variety of dogs including spaniels, versatile and pointing dogs and retrievers.

 There are many different breeds of gundogs.
-These can be broken down into three main types according to the way they hunt for game ie. pheasants, ducks, rabbits, deer.
+These can be broken down into three main types according to the way they hunt.

-Spaniels: Including the Cocker and Springer Spaniel, whose function is to hunt and flush fur and feathered game from the undergrowth.
+Spaniels: Including the Cocker and Springer Spaniel, whose function is to hunt and flush fur and feathered game from the undergrowth for the gun.
 They will also retrieve dead and injured game.

 Pointers and Setters: Including the English Pointer, English Setter, Gordon Setter and Irish Setter.
 These dogs hunt and point the scent of feathered game by standing still and indicating where the game is hidden.
 When given the command the dog will then flush the game to be shot.
 Many pointers and setters will also retrieve.